-Along with empathy, it’s important for Medical Assistants to be courteous with their patients.
-Healthcare facilities (and providers) and placing a greater emphasis on service and patient satisfaction nowadays and it’s important that all healthcare workers interact with their patients in a courteous, professional manner.
+Along with empathy, it’s important for these medical professionals to be courteous with their patients.
+Healthcare facilities (and providers) are placing a greater emphasis on service and patient satisfaction.
+It is important that all healthcare workers interact with their patients in a courteous, professional manner!

 5. Technical Skills

-Medical Assistants are often tasked with performing procedures throughout the Medical office, which may include (but are not limited to) taking and recording vital signs, drawing blood, and giving injections.
-As a result, it’s very important that Medical Assistants have sound technical skills on the procedures they will be performing as part of their normal duties.
-This is part of the reason why a hands-on training program (like the one offered at Dorsey Schools) is so important when pursuing a career as a Medical Assistant.
+A medical assistant is often tasked with not only knowing basic anatomy and physiology but also performing procedures throughout the medical office, which may include (but are not limited to) taking and recording vital signs, recording a patient’s health history, administering injections, and more.
+As a result, it’s very important that the medical assistant skill set also includes technical skills on these procedures.
+This is part of the reason why a hands-on training program is so important when pursuing this career.

 6. Attention to Detail

-Medical Assistants will often obtain health information from patients and log it in their charts/health records.
-As a result, it’s important that Medical Assistants have good attention to detail in asking the right questions, logging the information, and ensuring the information they log is complete and accurate.
+To work as a medical assistant it will often mean obtaining health information from patients and logging it in their charts/health records.
+As a result, it’s important that they have good attention to detail in asking the right questions, logging the information correctly (including using appropriate medical terminology), and ensuring the information they log is complete and accurate.

-Hand-in-hand with attention to detail, it’s also helpful when Medical Assistants have good analytical skills.
-Working in a healthcare setting often requires professionals to “think on their feet” and Medical Assistants are no different!
+Hand-in-hand with attention to detail, it’s also helpful when a medical assistant has good analytical skills.
+Working in a healthcare setting often requires professionals to “think on their feet” and medical assistants are no different!

-In some instances, Medical Assistants may be required to be on the feet for extended periods of time.
-As a result, Medical Assistants should have good stamina and be able to stand for extended periods of time.
+In some instances, a certified medical assistant may be required to be on the feet for extended periods of time.
+As a result, they should have good stamina and be able to stand for extended periods of time.

-Healthcare professionals (including Medical Assistants) work with patients’ personal information and health information on a daily basis.
+Healthcare professionals (including a certified medical assistant) work with patients’ personal information and health information on a daily basis.
 In addition, these professionals are bound by HIPAA to protect the privacy of patients.
-As a result, it’s imperative that Medical Assistants not only have sound judgment, but also operate with the highest levels of integrity.
+As a result, it’s imperative that they not only have sound judgment but also operate with the highest levels of integrity.

-Medical Assistants play an important role in the operation of a Healthcare facility.
-It’s not uncommon for a Medical Assistant to wear multiple hats and because of that, Doctors can rely heavily on the great Medical Assistant(s) they have on staff.
+A certified medical assistant also plays an important role in the operation of a healthcare facility.
+It’s not uncommon for them to wear multiple hats and because of that, doctors can rely heavily on the great medical assistant(s) they have on staff.

-The above qualities are not an all-inclusive list of what makes a Medical Assistant great at their job, rather, they are meant to be a quick list of desirable qualities for Medical Assistants.
-If you’re lacking in any of the qualities above, it does not mean that you won’t be a good Medical Assistant.
-Instead, you may want to focus on those specific skills as part of your career training program prior to obtaining a position in the healthcare field as a Medical Assistant.
+What qualifications are needed may vary state to state but the above qualities are a great starting point for what can help you excel in your medical assistant career.
+If you’re lacking in any of the qualities above, it does not mean that you won’t be a good professional!
+Instead, you may want to focus on those specific skills as part of your career training program prior to obtaining a position as a medical assistant in the healthcare field.

-The Medical Assistant program at Dorsey Schools offers students training in both clinical and administrative areas in preparation for a national certification examination.
-Training in the Medical Assistant program includes first aid, CPR, taking vital signs, administration of medication, pharmacology, phlebotomy, patient education, electronic health records, document processing, medical insurance processing, and medical office administration.
-In addition, the Medical Assistant training program offers an externship during the final module of training which will allow students to apply the knowledge and skills they have learned throughout their program in an actual occupational setting.
-The Medical Assistant program at Dorsey Schools is designed to be completed in just one year!
+The Medical Assistant program at Dorsey College offers students training in both clinical and administrative areas in preparation for a national certification examination.
+Training in this program includes first aid, CPR, taking vital signs, administration of injections, infection control, electronic health records, medical insurance processing, and more!